thaliagodbout/digital-media-journal/_notes/digm-journal/computational-sketching.md

 - Having the width of a line "pulse" on intervals
 - "Echoes" of a line appearing after a length of time depending on the speed of the gesture

-These two only create static lines, but I'll want to animate the lines once they're drawn to give them some more life and add some "generative variation".
+These two only create static lines, but next we'll be animating the lines to give them some more life.
+We do this in [[reproducing-curly|Reproducing Curly]]!